scribe-security/docs/docs/CLI/valint/README.md

   <summary> Usage </summary>

 Here's an example of usage:
-If you want to evaluate images named `myorg/myimage:latest`, you may set a rule with the following labels:
+If you want to evaluate images named `myorg/myimage:latest`, you may set the module with the following labels:
 ```
 match:
     sbomgroup: image